-WITACI MANAGEMENI.
-Impact Management Objective: To control avoidable noise impacts to the surrounding areas Potential impact(s) to avoid Avoid unnecessary noise generated during the undertaking of construction activities, which may present a nuisance to 1 ordinar impacify to avoid surrounding community and negatively impact the Sense of place Impact Management Outcome Management of noise emissions to an acceptable level.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A noise complaints register sho uld be opened.
-Contractor Construction phase Excavations and earth-moving g activities must be restricted to normal construction working hours (7:30 - 17:30) as far as possible.
-Work on site must be well-plan ned and should proceed efficiently so as to limit the duration of the disturbance. disturbance.
-Vehicles and equipment must Vehicles and equipment must be kept in good working condition.
-If deemed necessary, machinery and equipment should be fitted with mufflers/ exhaust silencers.
-No unnecessary disturbances should be allowed to emanate from the construction site.
+Impact Management Objective: To control avoidable noise impacts to the surrounding areas Retential impact(s) to avoid Avoid unnecessary noise generated during the undertaking of construction activities, which may present a nuisance Potential impact(s) to avoid to surrounding community and negatively impact the Sense of place Impact Management Outcome Management of noise emissions to an acceptable level.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A noise complaints register sho ould be opened.
+Contractor Construction phase Excavations and earth-moving g activities must be restricted to normal construction working hours (7:30 - 17:30) as far as possible Work on site must be well-planned and should proceed efficiently so as to limit the duration of the disturbance.
+Vehicles and equipment must be kept in good working condition.
+If deemed necessary, machinery d with mufflers/ exhaust silencers.
+No unnecessary disturbances should be allowed to emanate from t be allowed to emanate from the construction site.
 Due to the location of the proposed development site to residents, noise levels must be kept to a minimum at all times.
-If excessive noise is expected on the boundary of the residential erven bordering the site they must be bordering the site they must be informed in advance of when the high noise levels will occur and for how long they will occur. how long they will occur.
-Workers should be educated a Workers should be educated on how to control noise-generating activities that have the potential to become disturbances, parti to become disturbances, particularly over an extended period of time.
-Noise levels must comply with Noise levels must comply with the relevant health & safety regulations and SANS codes and should be monitored by the Health & Safety Officer as necessary and appropriate.
-Affected parties must be inforr ned of the excessive noise factors.
-Performance Indicator Noise levels on site remain within acceptable standards.
-No valid no ise complaints are receive ed.
+If excessive noise is expected on the boundary of the residential erven bordering the site they must be informed in advance of when the high noise levels will occur and for how long they will occur.